pharaox/carnalitas_sex/README.md

 * You may lose or gain additional stress if you are *Compassionate*, *Sadistic*, or *Callous*.
 * The target may get a negative opinion modifier on you if having sex with you is sinful (adultery, sodomy, or incest) according to their faith.

 All other conditions and effects are generally the same as in *Make Love*.
-Since the target is not your official consort, you are more likely to get negative [stress or piety impact](#stress-and-piety-impact) from having sex with them.
+Since the target is not your official consort, you are more likely to get negative [stress impact](#stress-impact) from having sex with them.
 Also, there is a higher chance of the "dubcon" / "dominant player" [sex scene flags](#sex-scene-flags) being requested.

 The [*Make Love* options](#make-love-options) are also available in *Demand Sex*, subject to the same conditions.
 All valid *Demand Sex* partners are eligible for *Include a second partner*.